 - How can we create a stored procedure which can select all data from a table called “users” ?

-We hope this article helped you to learn about MySQL Complete Basics Tutorial in a very detailed way.
+We hope this article helped you to learn about Basics Overview of MySQL Stored Procedures in a very detailed way.